Homebrew/homebrew-cask/CONTRIBUTING.md

 ### Stanza order

 Having a common order for stanzas makes Casks easier to update and parse.
-Empty lines shown here are also important as they help to visually make sense of blocks of information.
+Below is the the complete stanza sequence (no Cask will have all stanzas).
+The empty lines shown here are also important, as they help to visually delineate information.

 ```
 version